 Do your toes hurt all of the time?
 Even while you’re wearing loose fitting footwear, do you feel like your toes have no room to spread out?
 You may have hammertoes!
 Good news…we have an “easy button” for those!
 Well, maybe not an actual easy button, but we certainly have a variety of options to get rid of your hammertoes once and for all!

 What are Hammertoes?

 Hammertoes are a contracture or bending of one or both joints of the second, third, fourth, or fifth (little) toes.
 This abnormal bending can put pressure on the toe when wearing shoes, causing problems to develop including corns on the top of the toes and a complete misalignment of the feet.
-Additionally, as the toe joints continue to contract, increased pressure under the ball of the foot can lead to other foot ailments such as a painful neuromas and painful calluses.
+Additionally, as the toe joints continue to contract, increased pressure under the ball of the foot can lead to other foot ailments such as painful neuromas and calluses.

 - Pain or irritation of the affected toe when wearing shoes.

 - Corns (a buildup of skin) on the top, side, or end of the toe, or between two toes.
 They may be soft or hard, depending upon their location.